Yankees vs. Giants prediction, odds, time: 2026 MLB picks for Friday, March 27 from proven model

 SportsLine's model simulated San Francisco Giants vs. New York Yankees 10,000 times and revealed its MLB picks for Friday

 MLB Opening Day 2026 is in the books, and the San Francisco Giants are now out to even the series against the New York Yankees on Friday.
-The New York Yankees (1-0) won the season opener 7-0 against the San Francisco Giants in a standalone Opening Night game on Wednesday.
+The New York Yankees (1-0) won the season opener 7-0 against the San Francisco Giants in a standalone Opening Night game on Wednesday as manager Tony Vitello debuted for San Francisco.
 The Yankees will start Cam Schlittler (4-3, 2.96 ERA) in Game 2 of the series, while the Giants will roll out former Cy Young Award winner Robbie Ray (11-8, 3.65).
-Aaron Judge, who went 0-5 with four strikeouts on opening day, is 3-for-8 lifetime versus Ray, with three home runs.

 New users can claim a special offer by signing up for DraftKings Sportsbook.
 Visit our DraftKings promo code review right now to see their latest offers and get started.